Response to Rachel Reed ' The Perineal Bundle Midwifery'

 WHA is employing an internationally proven methodology for achieving improvement in healthcare to assist 28 hospitals in 5 states to reduce their rate of perineal tears by 20% by the end of 2018.
 Guided by the Institute for Healthcare Improvement, which has facilitated measurable improvements in outcomes for patients globally over the past 2 decades, WHA has taken a methodical and scientific approach to this collaborative, with the primary objective of reducing the numbers of women whose lives and families are affected by severe perineal tears.

 The Bundle as outlined by Dr Reed was formed by a 15 member expert panel with representation from experts around Australia including midwives, obstetricians, urogynaecologists as well as consumer representatives from 4 states.
 The panel met on two occasions to evaluate evidence from current systematic reviews, source articles and best practice methodology to determine the interventions that could reliably reduce rates of third and fourth degree tears.
-A consensus process was used to agree on the final interventions selected for inclusion and measurement tools that would be used.
 In addition to the quality of evidence, other factors were taken into account in the selection process including the acceptability of the interventions for women and the feasibility of their use for clinicians.

 The involvement of women in the development of the Bundle and the Collaborative was very important to ensure that the components of the bundle would be acceptable to women.
 Implicit with all of the interventions, is the consent of the women.
 WHA involved consumers in many aspects of planning and development.
 Their feedback was particularly valuable in the development of the bundle; educational resources; the Information sheet for women; and the development of the evaluation framework.